Client: ProMedica Healthcare

 The Arts Commission of Toledo

-The project utilizes the translucency of the glass to present a layered association with the viewer, emphasizing how we see ourselves and the world around us through our communal social systems.
+The project engaged the optical translucency of the glass to present a layered association with the viewer, emphasizing how we see ourselves and the world around us through our communal social systems.
 Designed with a unique blue color palette, the tonality of the form reflects intrinsic qualities of water and sky that envelope our internal and external worlds, while directly associating with the Maumee River and Toledo as the ‘City of Glass’.